ziptitap/Coding-Homework-2nd-Course/Hw3/README.md

   test_spline.ans   | **Data** folder.
 The result of spline interpolation for the set of values *z*. test_linear.ans   | **Data** folder.
 The result of linear interpolation for the set of values *z*. test_lagrange.ans | **Data** folder.
-The result of lagrange interpolation for the set of values *z*. result.jpg        | **Graph** folder.
+The result of lagrange interpolation for the set of values *z*. result.jpg        | **Graphs** folder.
 The plot with input points and output poits of each interpolation method.

 ----------------